United States National Chemistry Olympiad: Free response

 The second part contains 8 free response questions.
 Complete written explanations and calculations are required for full credit on a question, and partial credit is awarded.
 More thorough knowledge of basic theories is required, and often there are questions on less-emphasized portions of normal high school chemistry curricula, such as organic chemistry and coordination chemistry.
 One hour and 45 minutes (105 minutes) are allowed for this section.
+The topics of each question in the recent part II’s of USNCO usually follows the following format: